After 14 years, it's time to reflect.

 On the positive side, 2013 is looking like the first year where we have been broadcasting on every calendar day, established reasonable copyright deals through LoudCaster and APRA, and of this week, re-established our low-band stream for those listeners who are still on dial-up internet.

 Our efforts are coming up against a very established and unforgiving culture, as there is an attitude that we use our handicap as an excuse.
 The social complexities of trying to discuss these issues are many, as we don't ever want to play the victim, but at the same time, many of us are doing it much tougher then anyone in the main-stream government or establishment could ever comprehend.
 The disability support pension does not cover the cost of a Sydney rent (of a modest unit), and government housing is not suitable for everyone.
-The last government unit I viewed was only one third the size of my current flat.
+The last government unit I was offered was only one third the size of my current flat, not at all suitable when considering my Asperger's and claustrophobia.

 A radio station would be the perfect medium to enlighten many about these injustices and issues.
 Aside from the struggles and hardships, they would also be stories of triumph and success to encourage and motivate those who feel hopeless.
 The ethos behind such a program format is to celebrate who we are as able spirited persons, and show that we have just as much to contribute as everybody else to this great world - if we were given the chance.

-Though the national disability scheme will help some who need equipment like wheelchairs and visual aides for blindness, it only just touches the surface.
-They are many with what are called "The Invisible disabilities", such as Asperger's Syndrome, Mental Illness, and other handicaps that are not straight out obvious.
+Though the national disability scheme would assist some who need equipment like wheelchairs and visual aides for blindness, it only just touches the surface.
+They are many with what are called "The Invisible disabilities", such as Asperger's Syndrome, Mental Illness, and other conditions that are not instantly obvious.
 It's here where the understanding is limited to non existent - another issue where regular discussion on a radio station would bring more awareness.

 I feel the main obstacle to finding any paid work, is that employers are worried about my low vision.
 This is both in regards to OH&S issues, and a slower work output.
 Being reasonable I would like to appreciate they're running a business, not a charity, however at the end of the day I still have to eat.
 I've often been advised that self-employment would be the perfect solution to my situation hence the radio station idea.
 Regardless on how fast or slow a person with a disability may work, a radio station will play the same amount of songs and advertisements every hour.